 Per CNBC, the bill will be examined first by an independent commission, and then go to the Senate for a vote.
 If it is approved, the finer details would be hashed out in so-called secondary laws.

 - I assume the bill is on hold because a major earthquake hit Mexico City on September 21, 2017.
-Passage is now many months away.
+The passage is now many months away.

 Even without regulation, the Mexican cryptocurrency industry is growing quickly.
-It went from less than 50 companies in 2015, to 158 in 2016, and over 240 in 2017 (as of September 2017).
-So long as regulators maintain the ease of converting from crypto to FIAT currency, Mexico’s cryptocurrency industry continue to thrive.
+It went from less than 50 companies in 2015 to 158 in 2016, and over 240 in 2017 (as of September 2017).
+So long as regulators maintain the ease of converting from crypto to FIAT currency, Mexico’s cryptocurrency industry continues to thrive.

 I hope you’ve found this article on the state of cryptocurrency in Mexico to be helpful.
 For more information, please contact us HERE